 • GERGŐ BARANYI: The impact of air pollution and other environmental factors on early childhood development

-• VERONIKA BÓNÉ : The relationship between having children and mental health; the social context of having children
+• VERONIKA BÓNÉ : Associations between childbearing and mental health, the social context of childbearing

 • ILDIKÓ DANIS: The impact of early experiences, parenting and family relationships on early childhood and later life development and mental health